This summary information for glibenclamide on persistence, bioaccumulation och toxicity comes from Fass. The risk comes from the report by Goodpoint.

 "An adequate ERA in accordance with available guidance was performed.
 The predicted environmental concentration in surface water of glibenclamide is below 0.01 µg/l.
 The log Kow is lower than 4.5, no further PBT assessment is required.
 In conclusion, Amglidia, in the proposed use, is not expected to pose a risk to the environment."

 In Sweden, glibenclamide has been found in wild fish in concentrations close to therapeutic concentrations in humans, which also is reasonable based on the substance solubility in fat and measured concentration in wastewater.
 Mechanism-based efficacy data is lacking.

-Glibenclamide is included in the Stockholm County Council's table of pharmaceuticals with a negative environmental impact according to the environmental programme 2017–2021.
+Glibenclamide is included in Region Stockholm's table of pharmaceuticals with a negative environmental impact according to the environmental programme 2017–2021.

-Concrete proposals on how to work to reduce emissions of environmentally harmful pharmaceuticals on the list have been developed in close cooperation with the Stockholm Drug and Therapeutics Committee's expert advice.
+Concrete proposals on how to work to reduce emissions of environmentally harmful pharmaceuticals on the list have been developed in close cooperation with the Stockholm Drug and Therapeutics Committee's expert groups.
 The action proposals were developed from an environmental perspective.
 The patient's best always goes first and several pharmaceuticals on the list are also included in the Wise list.
+(The Wise list is the drug formulary of essential medicines for common diseases in Region Stockholm from the Drug and Therapeutics Committee.)
 However, for such pharmaceuticals, there may be measures that could reduce the environmental impact.